spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

 The input science exposure is returned unmodified, except with three new attributes:

+* ``ta_xpos``: The x-coordinate of the source in the TA verification image full-frame detector coordinate system (0-indexed pixels)
+* ``ta_ypos``: The y-coordinate of the source in the TA verification image full-frame detector coordinate system (0-indexed pixels)
-* ``source_xpos``: The x-coordinate of the source in the full-frame detector coordinate system (0-indexed pixels)
+* ``source_xpos``: The x-coordinate of the source in the full-frame detector coordinate system (0-indexed pixels).
+This position differs from ``ta_xpos`` because it includes the filter offset correction.
-* ``source_ypos``: The y-coordinate of the source in the full-frame detector coordinate system (0-indexed pixels)
+* ``source_ypos``: The y-coordinate of the source in the full-frame detector coordinate system (0-indexed pixels).
+This position differs from ``ta_ypos`` because it includes the filter offset correction.
 * ``meta.cal_step.targ_centroid`` keyword set to "COMPLETE"